eastmaels/steemblog.github.io/_posts/account/justyy/2018-09-30_finally-witness-node-replayed-and-upgraded-to-20-5.md

 - - -

-This page is synchronized from the post: [Finally Witness Node Replayed and Upgraded to 20.5!](https://steemit.com/@justyy/finally-witness-node-replayed-and-upgraded-to-20-5)
+This page is synchronized from the post: ['Finally Witness Node Replayed and Upgraded to 20.5!'](https://steemit.com/@justyy/finally-witness-node-replayed-and-upgraded-to-20-5)